 - Universal Credit (if you do not have any earnings).

-If you are getting Pension Credit, the loan will help to pay the interest on up to £100,000 of your loan or mortgage.
-If you are below State Pension age, the loan will help you to pay the interest on up to £200,000 of your loan or mortgage.
+If you get Pension Credit, the loan will help pay the interest on up to £100,000 of your loan or mortgage.
+If you are below State Pension age, the loan will help you pay the interest on up to £200,000 of your loan or mortgage.

-You will need to repay the loan with interest when you sell or transfer ownership of your home.
+You must repay the loan with interest when you sell or transfer ownership of your home.
 You can choose to start repaying the loan sooner.
 The minimum voluntary repayment is £100.

 If you are worried about paying your energy bills, you should tell your supplier that you have cancer and find out what help they can offer.
 They may be able to:

-- put your name on a list of people who need more support
+- put your name on a list of people who need extra support